 He wrapped his hands around the handle of his knife and extended his arms out in front with the blade pointing down.
 He then proceeded to stir the air in slow, ominous circles.

-“YES!” he exclaimed with a rapt expression.
-“It tastes so good!”
+“Yes,” he exclaimed in delight.
+“It tastes so good.”

-Suddenly his arms stopped stirring and he asked, “What do you think?”
+His arms stopped stirring and he smiled.
+“What do you think?”

-Like a drunk driver trying to pass a roadside sobriety test, I looked back at Ze and whispered, “I—I think it will be good, Ze.
-Yes. . . very. . . good. . .”
+Like a drunk driver trying to pass a roadside sobriety test, I looked back at Ze and croaked, “Well—I—I think it might be good, Ze . . .”

-Ze prepared the dish just as he described it, except for the stirring part — that was much more vigorous than demonstrated.
-I have to say, seeing those beautiful blocks of tuna get shredded to bits in the pan of mucky farinha is something I will never, ever forget — no matter how bad the dementia gets!
+Ze prepared the dish just as he described it, except for the stirring part.
+That was more vigorous than demonstrated.
+Seeing those beautiful blocks of tuna get shredded into the mucky farinha paste is something I will never, ever—ever forget — no matter how bad the dementia gets!

 Next chapter: Bitching & Moaning